SCRT-HQ/VaporShell/docs/glossary/New-VSElasticLoadBalancingV2TargetGroup.md

 You can't specify targets for a target group using more than one target type.
 +  instance - Targets are specified by instance ID.
 This is the default value.
+If the target group protocol is UDP or TCP_UDP, the target type must be instance.
 +  ip - Targets are specified by IP address.
 You can specify IP addresses from the subnets of the virtual private cloud VPC for the target group, the RFC 1918 range 10.0.0.0/8, 172.16.0.0/12, and 192.168.0.0/16, and the RFC 6598 range 100.64.0.0/10.
 You can't specify publicly routable IP addresses.